-Transform your kitchen into a science lab with these creative experiments that will blow your mind!
+Transform your kitchen into a science lab with these creative, fun experiments to try at home!

-They didn't teach you these experiments in science class — unless, of course, your school curriculum included sparkly explosions, DIY lava lamps, and rainbows in a jar!
-You'll have an absolute blast — figuratively speaking — working your way through these science projects with a fun and creative twist.
+They didn't teach you this in science class — unless, of course, your school curriculum included sparkly explosions, DIY lava lamps, and rainbows in a jar!
+You'll have an absolute blast — figuratively speaking — working your way through these easy home science experiments with a fun and creative twist!

 Bring Flubber to Life